6 Tips On How To Use Customer Question Research To Improve Content

 This is the idea that if something (a topic, methodology, design style, etc.) has worked in the past, it will likely work again.
 By reusing the basic idea and execution behind a project, you can essentially recycle your own work to hopefully repeat its success.

 It’s hard to come up with a completely new idea for every single piece of content, and that’s okay.
+This is where trend spotting can help.
 Sometimes, you can educate and engage your audience by updating old information based on what’s trending in pop culture.

 Remember in the mid-2010s when everyone was obsessed with talking about millennials and their crazy habits?
 Well, guess what?
 We have a new generation entering the workforce, disrupting social trends, voting, and messing with all the norms once again.
 Gen Z content is beginning to trend online, just as millennial content was a few years back.